jango-git/laymur/README.md

 It uses [Kiwi.js](https://github.com/lume/kiwi) as its constraint solving engine — a fast and lightweight Cassowary implementation in TypeScript.

 Kiwi.js is licensed under the [BSD-3-Clause License](https://github.com/lume/kiwi/blob/main/LICENSE).
-The MIT and BSD-3-Clause licenses are [compatible](https://opensource.org/license/bsd-3-clause/) and permissive.

-## Credits

-- Constraint solving powered by [Kiwi.js](https://github.com/lume/kiwi)
-- Built with [Three.js](https://threejs.org/) for 3D rendering support
+It is built on top of [Three.js](https://threejs.org/) for 3D rendering support — a cross-browser JavaScript library for creating and displaying 3D graphics.

-- Event system powered by [eventail](https://www.npmjs.com/package/eventail)
-- Mathematical foundations based on the Cassowary constraint solving algorithm
+Three.js is licensed under the [MIT License](https://github.com/mrdoob/three.js/blob/dev/LICENSE).
+All licenses used are compatible and permissive.